MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/storport-driver-support-routines.md

 - Storport driver support routines
 - storage WDK
 - storage support routines
-ms.date: 10/08/2019
+ms.date: 03/16/2021
 ms.localizationpriority: medium
 ---

 # Storport driver support routines

-This page lists the support routines provided by the system-supplied Storport driver.
+This page categorizes some of the support routines provided to miniports by the system-supplied Storport driver.
+See [storport.h](/windows-hardware/drivers/ddi/storport) for a complete list.

 For a list of Storport driver miniport routines, see [Storport Miniport Driver Routines](storport-miniport-driver-routines.md).